Top 14 Cannabis & Essential Oil Terpenes: Benefits & Uses

 Frankincense Sacra resin containing Delta-3-Carene terpene

-• In aromatherapy oils, you’ll find it in Cypress, Myrtle, Black Pepper, Black Spruce, and Frankincense Sacra.
+• In aromatherapy, Delta-3-Carene turns up in dry, woody and resinous oils such as Cypress, Myrtle, Black Pepper, Black Spruce and Frankincense Sacra.

-• In marijuana, you’ll find it in Jack Herer, AK47, OG Kush, Skunk, and Super Lemon Haze.
+• In cannabis, Delta-3-Carene often shows up in sharp, classic cultivars such as Jack Herer, AK-47, OG Kush, Skunk and Super Lemon Haze.

 Bisabolol

-• In marijuana, you’ll find it in ACDC, Pink Kush, Dolato, Ice Cream Cake, and OG Shark.
+• In cannabis, Bisabolol often shows up in softer, more calming cultivars such as ACDC, Pink Kush, Dolato, Ice Cream Cake and OG Shark.

 What Is The Entourage Effect?